mimiyin/Choreographic-Interventions/README.md

 The class will culminate in a showing of student work.
 Final projects can either be in the form of a tool to aid in movement practice, an interactive installation or a live performance.

-Because course topics are organized around movement concepts, technical topics will be introduced, re-introduced and re-introduced every week.
+Because course topics are organized around movement concepts, technical topics will be introduced, re-introduced and re-introduced week to week.
 - Brief overview of camera/computer vision technologies: RGB, IR, Kinect, Mocap...
 - Skeletons and Depth Maps
 - Basic programming concepts: Variables, Conditionals, Loops, Arrays